Cognitive-Computing-Group/NEMO/README.md

 # NEMO

 This is the accompanying code repository for the NEMO dataset.
 The fNIRS data can be found at https://osf.io/pd9rv/.
+If there are issues accessing the data on OSF, it is also available at https://zenodo.org/record/8333978.

 To get started using the dataset, see the [Usage](#usage) section.